Shishito vs Padron: Heat, Flavor, Uses

 Choose Shishito when the crowd includes heat-shy guests, when you want a guaranteed mild snack, or when the pepper is playing a supporting role in a dish where you need consistent flavor without surprise.
 It's the safer, sweeter, more universally crowd-pleasing option.

-Choose Padrón when you want more flavor complexity and you're cooking for people who appreciate a little culinary suspense.
+Choose Padrón when you want more flavor complexity and you're cooking for people who appreciate a little cooking suspense.
 The heat roulette is genuinely fun at a dinner party, and the earthier, more savory flavor stands up to bolder ingredients.
-The regional origin for Padrón shapes its natural pairing partners — Spanish olive oil, cured meats, aged cheeses — in ways that Shishito, rooted in the regional origin for Shishito, doesn't quite replicate.
+The regional origin for Padrón shapes its natural pairing options - Spanish olive oil, cured meats, aged cheeses - in ways that Shishito, rooted in the regional origin for Shishito, doesn't quite replicate.

 For growing, both are beginner-friendly annuals.
 Neither demands special treatment beyond warmth and sun.
 The main difference is what lands on the plate - and with Padrón, you genuinely don't know what you're getting until you bite.